 - Co-author publications and presentations with your research partners and professor

 View job descriptions and aplply through the science division.
 Applications will be accepted in February.
 Be sure to talk with each professor you are applying to work with.

 Check out 2017 research projects in the physics and astronomy department.

 Interested in academic credit for research?
 Enroll in PHYS 395 or ASTR 395 for 0-3 hours of course credit.

 Summer on campus - Each summer, 5-10 paid, full-time research positions are available with physics and astronomy professors.
 The application process occurs in February each year.
 Learn more and apply for these positions through the science division.

-Year-round - Physics and astronomy professors regularly employ students for research assistance throughout the year.
+Year-round - Physics and astronomy professors employ students for research assistance throughout the year.
 If you are interested in doing research during the year, talk with your professors about available opportunities.